-‘I feel very positive about my generation: it has become cool to care’
+‘It has become cool to care’

 Alice Aedy is a photographer and documentary maker who has become known for sharing images and stories of refugees via Instagram